Skip to main content

 Learn from the Past

-You may also find yourself out of work—or unable to get to work safely as roads are being cleared.
+It could take months before you’re able to return to your home — or, in the most unfortunate of cases, begin building a new home.
+You may also find yourself out of work — or unable to get to work safely as roads are being cleared.
 In addition to coughing up cash for costly storm-related home repairs, you may also need to pay for temporary lodging and unplanned expenses like car rentals, lawyers, and generators.

 This requires you to have a significant amount of cash on hand, as you’ll want to keep making mortgage payments until you’ve spoken with your lender.